dsbondin/dsbondin.github.io/_posts/2018-01-17-rails_app_with_a_jquery_front_end.markdown

   end
 ```

-Here i'm creating a special JSON object that has two keys: `error:` that will display a message on the page, and `id:` of the trade that wasn't found in the database.
-The `id:` is used to update the Next Trade link, otherwise the user will be stuck with the previous trade id and wouldn't be able to move forward.
+Here i'm creating a special JSON object that has two keys: `:error` that will display a message on the page, and `:id` of the trade that wasn't found in the database.
+The `:id` is used to update the Next Trade link, otherwise the user will be stuck with the previous trade id and wouldn't be able to move forward.

 ```
 const renderEmptyTrade = function(trade) {